-GE Medical Systems, Ultrasound & Primary Care Diagnostics LLC and the following US entities of the GEHC group of companies (Datex-Ohmeda, Inc., GE Medical Systems Information Technologies, Inc., GE Medical Systems LLC, General Electric Company, OEC Medical Systems, Inc., collectively “GEHC”) adhere to the principles of the EU-U.S. Privacy Shield framework and also to the principles of the Swiss-US Safe Harbor framework with respect to personal data submitted by GEHC’s customers in reliance on the Privacy Shield or the Swiss-US Safe Harbor frameworks as regards services provided by the following GEHC business units: Molecular Imaging & CT (MICT), Detection & Guidance Solutions (DGS), Life Care Solutions (LCS), Ultrasound (US), Magnetic Resonance (MR), Global Services and Surgery divisions.
+GE Medical Systems, Ultrasound & Primary Care Diagnostics LLC and the following US entities of the GEHC group of companies (Datex-Ohmeda, Inc., GE Medical Systems Information Technologies, Inc., GE Medical Systems LLC, General Electric Company, OEC Medical Systems, Inc., collectively “GEHC”) adhere to the principles of the EU-U.S. Privacy Shield framework with respect to personal data submitted by GEHC’s customers in reliance on the Privacy Shield framework as regards services provided by the following GEHC business units: Molecular Imaging & CT (MICT), Detection & Guidance Solutions (DGS), Life Care Solutions (LCS), Ultrasound (US), Magnetic Resonance (MR), Global Services and Surgery divisions.

-This Policy outlines our general policy and practices for implementing both the Privacy Shield and the Swiss-US Safe Harbor programs as described below.
+This Policy outlines our general policy and practices for implementing the Privacy Shield program as described below.

 For purposes of this Policy:

-“Individual” means any natural person who is located in the EEA or Switzerland, but excludes anyone whose Personal Information is obtained by GEHC or any of its affiliates in the context of an employment or other working relationship with GEHC or any of its affiliates.
+“Individual” means any natural person who is located in the EEA, but excludes anyone whose Personal Information is obtained by GEHC or any of its affiliates in the context of an employment or other working relationship with GEHC or any of its affiliates.

-“Customer” means any entity that obtains products or services from GEHC related to the business processes for which GEHC has certified to the Privacy Shield or the Swiss-US Safe Harbor programs.
+“Customer” means any entity that obtains products or services from GEHC related to the business processes for which GEHC has certified to the Privacy Shield program.

 “EEA” means the European Economic Area.

-“Personal Information” means any information, including Sensitive Personal Information, that (i) is transferred to GEHC in the U.S. from the EEA or Switzerland pursuant to the Privacy Shield or the Swiss-US Safe Harbor programs respectively, (ii) is recorded in any form, (iii) relates to an identified or identifiable Individual, and (iv) can be linked to that Individual.
+“Personal Information” means any information, including Sensitive Personal Information, that (i) is transferred to GEHC in the U.S. from the EEA pursuant to the Privacy Shield programs, (ii) is recorded in any form, (iii) relates to an identified or identifiable Individual, and (iv) can be linked to that Individual.